Little Pine State Park

 Smoking is prohibited on the beach and in the swimming area.
 For visitors who smoke and still want to use the beach, designated areas adjacent to the beach are provided.
 The restriction includes cigarettes, pipes, cigars, e-cigarettes, and other handheld, lighted smoking devices.

 Explore swimming for more information.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Hunting and Firearms: About 1,700 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, squirrel, fox, bear, grouse and turkey.
-There is a rifle/pistol range and an archery range in the park.
+There is a rifle/pistol range in the park.
 The adjacent state forest land is open to hunting.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.